-As you might anticipate, I align with two “sects”: a proponent of Theoretical Implications of Empirical Models (TIEM) and an advocate for the Empirical Implications of Theoretical Models (EITM).
+As you might anticipate, I align with two “sects”: a proponent of Theoretical Implications of Empirical Models/Methods (TIEM) and an advocate for the Empirical Implications of Theoretical Models (EITM).

 PhD in Politics, 2018-2024